mweidner037/recipe-book/README.md

 # Recipe Book

-Demo of [Collabs](https://www.npmjs.com/package/@collabs/collabs) that includes a single-user and its collaborative version side-by-side.
+Demo of [Collabs](https://www.npmjs.com/package/@collabs/collabs) that includes a single-user app and its collaborative version side-by-side.

 ## Projects